trg5pdx/civlike/README.md

 (Warning, will print out a lot of messages)
 `-godmode` for now, the only thing it does is extend the view range of your units to be very far, so you can get a good look at how the world generates.
+`-fuzz_test` is a test where the game will randomly generate an input and try it, used as a way to find bugs in the games code.
+If you run it, the only way you can exit it is by killing the game, either by hitting Ctrl-c in the terminal window, or by using Alt-F4 to kill it (If your desktop environment doesn't use Alt-F4, then use the combination that it uses to kill a window)

 To run these flags, run either: